Research Project

 Project elements:

-• Surveys: Assessing how different levels of human outdoor activity affect woodland and shrubland bird species.
+• Surveys: Assessing how different levels of human outdoor activity affect woodland bird species.

 • GPS Tracking: Understanding the spatial dynamics of recreational activities by tracking dog walkers across different sites.

-• Interviews: Explore why people do outdoor activities and their views on how these activities affect wildlife.
+• Interviews: Gathering perspectives on why people engage in outdoor activities and their views on wildlife disturbance.

-• Management Measures: Test various management or mitigation strategies at different sites to see which ones best protect wildlife.
+• Management Measures: Testing various management or mitigation strategies at different sites to identify effective ways to reduce human impact on wildlife.

 We hope that by better understanding how disturbances affect wildlife, we can continue to enjoy green spaces while also protecting our songbirds for future generations.